Gerold of Anglachgau

 Gerold I (c.
 725 – 784) was the count of Kraichgau and Anglachgau.
-His daughter, Hildergard married King Charlemagne in 771.
+His daughter, Hildegard married King Charlemagne in 771.

 Life

 Little is known about Gerold.
 He belonged to the Franconian imperial aristocracy In 784, he and his wife made important donations to the newly founded abbey of Lorsch.
 These were estates in the vicinity of Worms and Heidelberg.

 Some modern works describe Gerold as "count of Vinzgau".
 No such place existed, although the name may be derived from either Linzgau or Vinschgau.

 Marriage and issue

 He was married before 754 to Emma (d.
 789 or 798 or after 784), daughter of Hnabi, Duke of Alamannia.
 They had the following: